 The eggplants

-I use Italian eggplants (image above) which are the most common and popular.
+I use Italian eggplants, which are the most common and popular.

-When raw they are bitter and astringent and a bit sandy.
-Not much to like in my opinion.
+When raw, they are bitter, astringent, and a bit sandy—not much to like, in my opinion.
 And I can't think of a good way to eat them raw.
-But bake or char them, and boom! they become this fantastic soft, fleshy thing, with a smoky flavor.
-A sexy thing.
+But bake or char them, and wow!
+They become this fantastic, soft, fleshy thing with an attractive, smoky flavor.

 Charring: